hookjamesa/austin_animal_shelter_analysis/README.md

 # Austin Animal Shelter Analysis

-Analysis of over 80,000 animal adoption intake and outcome data entries for the Austin Animal Center to predict likelihood of adoption outcome
+This project contains an analysis of over 80,000 animal adoption intake and outcome data entries for the Austin Animal Center to predict the likelihood of an adoption outcome.

 ## Project Overview and Objective